 How would you like to see Rhino Doors evolve in the coming years?

-The business has shifted significantly from what was predominantly a CPNI business in 2016, acquiring new clients and projects through referrals from the Ministry of Defence or the Government to protect high-value assets.
-This is a very stable business model, but I’d like us to continue diversifying our offering and further building the bespoke side of Rhino Doors, whilst continuing to be industry leaders in the supply of CPNI rated doors.
+The business has shifted significantly from what was predominantly an NPSA (formerly CPNI) business in 2016, acquiring new clients and projects through referrals from the Ministry of Defence or the Government to protect high-value assets.
+This is a very stable business model, but I’d like us to continue diversifying our offering and further building the bespoke side of Rhino Doors, whilst continuing to be industry leaders in the supply of NPSA rated doors.

 This would involve us shifting our focus somewhat more to multipurpose doors, fire doors, acoustic doors and blast pressure doors, but doing so would open us up to new opportunities with clients in different sectors.